-Five of us dined at Eat Saigon on a weekday evening and were taken immediately by the informality of the frankly hilarious Vietnamese lady who owns the place.
+Five of us dined there on a weekday evening and were taken immediately by the informality of the frankly hilarious Vietnamese lady who owns the place.

-My friend can’t use chopsticks, bless him, and she laughed at him along with the rest of us.
+My friend can’t use chopsticks, bless him, and she laughed at him.
 I carefully ordered using the long-form description on the menu to be airily told she’d written down the number ages ago, to much laughter from our group.
 I promise you she’s equally lovely and briliant.

 The food was simple yet epic.

-Summer rolls (like spring rolls but soft and dim sum-like) filled with pork and prawns were an incredible starter.
+Summer rolls (like spring rolls but less crunchy, and dim sum-like) filled with pork and prawns were an incredible starter.

 You disappointed reviewers; sit down for moment, close your eyes.
 Hear the sizzle of the cooking a few metres away, the belly laughter of the legendary - yes, she’s earned it - host, smell the incredible aromas.
 Indeed why not, your expectations cleansed, taste the food anew.